Krutsch/html-bundle/README.md

 ## Concept

 The bundler always globs all HTML, CSS and TS/JS files from the src/ directory and minifies them to the build/ directory.
-CSSO is being used for minifying CSS files and inline styles, html-minifier for HTML and esbuild for TS/JS.
+CSSO is being used for minifying CSS files and inline styles, html-minifier for HTML and esbuild for inline and referenced TS/JS.
 Additionally, TS/JS files and inline scripts will be bundled as esm by esbuild.
+However, packages in inline script elements will be created in 'build/globals' to re-import them with ease.

 ## Example